 Online Leadership Courses

-These frequently requested courses are all available with immediate access from anywhere at any time through USF and Lynda.com.
+These frequently requested courses are all available with immediate access from anywhere at any time through USF and LinkedIn Learning.
 Click the title to launch the course.
 Most courses run approximately an hour in length.
 For access instructions, click here.

-"In this course, management and leadership expert Todd Dewett provides practical advice to help you establish your identity as a leader, connect with your team, and become a successful first-time manager.
-Learn how to survive your first 30 days, build trust, facilitate efficient meetings, and develop authority.
-This course is designed to prepare you to confidently tackle your responsibilities at work and increase your value to the organization while improving operational effectiveness."
+"Join management and leadership expert Todd Dewett as he provides practical advice to help you establish your identity as a leader, connect with your team, and become a successful first-time manager.
+Learn how to survive your first 30 days, build trust, and develop authority.
+Todd also details how to manage change, discusses the importance of diversity and inclusion, and explores how to build resilience through stress management.
+This course was designed to prepare you to confidently tackle your responsibilities at work and increase your value to the organization while improving operational effectiveness."

 "Cross-functional projects are common in today's business environment.
 Leading these types of projects involves being able to structure teams and plans effectively.
 In this course, Daniel Stanton provides the techniques needed to adopt an efficient approach using the DIRECT project leadership framework.
 He explains how to define the scope, investigate options, select a course of action, and execute a plan.
 He also discusses how to revise processes and help people transition with change.
 Projects large and small can benefit—from enhancing platforms and launching new products to replacing outdated procedures and breaking ground on new facilities."